HOW TO HEAL PCOS

 In a healthy body, the ovaries make a tiny amount of male sex hormones (androgens).
 In PCOS, they start making too much androgens.
 This often causes you to stop ovulating, grow excessive facial and body hair, and acne.

 Someone with PCOS is known to have too much insulin, and are insulin resistant.
 When the body doesn’t use insulin well, blood sugar levels go up.
-Over time, this increases your risk of diabetes.
+Over time, this increases your risk of type 2 diabetes.

 So what causes too much insulin?
 Carbohydrates and sugar!
 Yep, even when I started to diet and lose weight at first, I was doing it the wrong way and my PCOS wasn’t going away.
 I lived off of Special K and skim milk, carrots dipped in mustard (gross, I know!), and and salads with fat-free French dressing.
 Sugar sugar and more sugar!

 As I studied nutrition in college, I started to eat lower carb which helped me in many ways, but it wasn’t until I started to add more and more saturated fat and cholesterol… yes, I said “saturated fat and cholesterol”, is when I started to heal.
 Too many people go low carb, but are still eating low fat; for example I would eat egg white omelets, chicken breasts with steamed broccoli.
 Healthy right???
 Nope!
-Remember, if you are extremely insulin resistant, like those with PCOS are, too much protein turns into sugar also.
-You can not store protein!

 Cholesterol is what makes healthy hormones!
 We know this by studying breast-fed babies.
 Breast milk is primarily made up of cholesterol which is essential for the baby to develop gonads, thyroid and other hormones.
 I get so frustrated when I hear dietitians recommend cutting all cholesterol and saturated fats.
 At what point does it change from being a crucial nutrient to a demonized nutrient???